chasseuragace/notetaking/README.md

 ### Close stream on logout
 ### One time subscription to notes and authentication stream

-## PS : Criticism and Comments will be heard 😊
+## PS : Criticism and Comments are always welcomed 😊